ethersphere/swarm-guide/contents/encryption.rst

   This might change in the future as we will refine and make Swarm a safer network.

 .. note::
-  When you upload content to Swarm using the `--encrypt` flag, the hash received in response will be longer than the standard Swarm hash you're used to - that's because the resulting hash is a concatenated string of the content hash and the encryption key used to encrypt the content.
+  When you upload content to Swarm using the ``--encrypt`` flag, the hash returned will be longer than the standard Swarm hash you're used to - that's because the resulting hash is a concatenation of the content hash and the encryption key.

 .. important::